skip to content

 [00:22:14.04] - Rion Gull Yeah, that's OG right there.

-[00:22:17.07] - Mikhail Hey guys.
-Yeah.
-I want to show you what we've been doing last month and yeah, the progress in SDKs.
-Yeah, so last month we were focused on the depth examples and the SDK around it.
-There was quite huge work in testing different skin, different approaches.
-How can we do that?
-And we basically bootstrapped a new toolset.
-So basically a lightweight SDK which a little bit different from our original JS SDK which contains a wallet and other stuff like Core Chain, for example.
-What we've done, we've done just a lightweight dash platform SDK which runs straight right away.
-You don't need to sync kind of anything.
-And yeah, it works straight right away.
-Let me share my screen, I will show you some stuff.
+[00:22:17.07] - Mikhail Hey, guys.
+I want to show you what we've been doing last month, and yeah, the progress in SDKs.
+So last month we were focused on the dApp examples and the SDK around them.
+There was quite huge work in testing different schemes, different approaches, how we can do that.
+And we basically bootstrapped a new toolset, so basically a lightweight SDK which is a little bit different from our original JS SDK, which contains a wallet and other stuff like Core Chain, for example.
+What we've done is just a lightweight Dash Platform SDK which runs straight away.
+You don't need to sync anything, and it works straight away.
+Let me share my screen.
+I will show you some stuff.

 [00:23:31.06] - Rion Gull Okay, I'll put it on as soon as I see it.

-[00:23:45.29] - Mikhail So, yeah, the first thing that we've done, we basically rewritten the dpp.
-So it works.
-It works by acquiring the DAPI endpoints and then destralizing the responses.
-And so basically kind of similar to what the current SDK is doing.
-Yeah.
-So our problem was with the original wasmdpp package, which is the DCG one, there were multiple things that were bulking our work.
-First it was missing some features that we were desperately trying to implement and the code base is pretty much pretty heavy and pretty.
-So yeah, I've been spending a lot of time and trying to add some features.
-Then I was basically.
-Then, then it was going to the review and then on the review, basically.
-So it was kind of, kind of hard for us to.
-To implement all of the missing features that we need.
-And there were also a lot of internal bugs and architecture flows which prevented it from using in the production environment.
-In the JS production environment, as an example, there is a.
-There is a issue called.
-Yeah, it basically doesn't works in production bundles because when you minify the bindings, it minifies the class names and then it just cannot work because it has different name but in the code for some reason it tries to read.
+[00:23:45.29] - Mikhail So yeah, the first thing that we've done, we basically rewrote the DPP.
+It works by acquiring the DAPI endpoints and then deserializing the responses, basically kind of similar to what the current SDK is doing.
+Our problem was with the original WASM DPP package, which is the DCG one.
+There were multiple things that were blocking our work.
+First, it was missing some features that we were desperately trying to implement, and the code base is pretty heavy.
+So yeah, I've been spending a lot of time trying to add some features.
+Then it was going to review, and on the review it was kind of hard for us to implement all of the missing features that we need.
+There were also a lot of internal bugs and architecture flaws which prevented it from being used in the production environment, in the JS production environment.
+As an example, there is an issue where it basically doesn't work in production bundles, because when you minify the bindings, it minifies the class names and then it just cannot work because it has a different name, but in the code for some reason it tries to read it.

 [00:27:53.11] - Mikhail No, no, it's for the regular browser.